Aspire Higher have created a range of resources to support learners to understand the different options after GCSE’s.

-Feel free to download and print off our Higher and Degree Apprenticeship Guide – it’s full of crucial information about apprenticeships.
+Feel free to download and print off the Higher and Degree Apprenticeship Guide – it’s full of crucial information about apprenticeships.

 You’ll spend most of the week at work (a minimum of 30 hours) watching, learning and getting stuck in.
 You will be learning from colleagues across all levels of the business, typically working closely with someone more senior who will review your progress and coach you.
 You’ll also spend time attending college, a university or training provider, training at work or online.
 Some apprenticeships use a combination of options; your employer will decide which method works best.